Essential student packs delivered to your university before you arrive. Save 10% on student packs - quote RGU17

 Tip 2: Chat with your flatmates about sharing the cost of communal items.
 A full list of what is included in your accommodation can be found in our site information sheets including the size of your bed – essential when sorting out your bedding!

 Tip 3: None of our accommodation sites includes towels or bedding.
 You can pre-order these at Unikitout and you can get a 10% discount by using RGU17.
-Order before 9am on Monday 4 September to get your items delivered to your room ready for your arrival – handy if you are arriving out of hours or just want less stuff to carry.
+Order in plenty of time before you arrive to get your items delivered to your room ready for your arrival – handy if you are arriving out of hours or just want less stuff to carry.

 Tip 4: Any orders placed with Unikitout will be in your room ready for your arrival and other parcels may be accepted depending on where you are staying.
 Non-perishable items only (so no food parcels), and deliveries are at your own risk so please do not send anything irreplaceable.
 The site information sheets will state whether you can send parcels early and list the delivery address to use.